openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 course been crafted to match what we think the majority of users might need.
-Nevertheless, users have repeatedly asked for the ability to reduce the amount of memory consumed by Prometheus either by lowering the Prometheus scrape intervals or by modifying ServiceMonitors.
+Nevertheless, users have repeatedly asked for the ability to reduce the amount of memory consumed by Prometheus either by lowering the Prometheus scrape intervals or by modifying monitors.

-Users currently can not control the ServiceMonitors scraped by Prometheus since some of the metrics collected are essential for other parts of the system to function properly: alerting rules, console dashboards, resource metrics API, horizontal/vertical pod autoscaling and Red Hat Telemetry.
+Users currently can not control the aformentioned monitors scraped by Prometheus since some of the metrics collected are essential for other parts of the system to function properly: recording rules, alerting rules, console dashboards, and Red Hat Telemetry.
 Users also are not allowed to tune the interval at which Prometheus scrapes targets as this again can have unforeseen results that can hinder the platform: a low scrape interval value may overwhelm the platform Prometheus instance while a high interval value may render some of the default alerts ineffective.

 The goal of this proposal is to allow users to pick their desired level of scraping while limiting the impact this might have on the platform, via